timchown/address-accountability/draft-chown-address-accountability.md

    This text is an initial draft attempting to capture the issues related to IPv6 address accountability models.
-If an all-DHCPv6 model is not viable, and in particular where SLAAC-based privacy addresses are in use, IPv6 network administrators will need to deploy appropriate tools to allow them to account for hosts that will have multiple IPv6 addresses that may also change rapidly over time.
+If an all-DHCPv6 model is not viable, IPv6 network administrators will need to deploy management and monitoring tools to allow them to account for hosts that will have multiple IPv6 addresses that may also change rapidly over time.